deepfence/golang_deepfence_sdk_ts/client/docs/ModelSecret.md

 NewModelSecretWithDefaults instantiates a new ModelSecret object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetExploitabilityScore

+`func (o *ModelSecret) GetExploitabilityScore() int32`

+GetExploitabilityScore returns the ExploitabilityScore field if non-nil, zero value otherwise.

+### GetExploitabilityScoreOk

+`func (o *ModelSecret) GetExploitabilityScoreOk() (*int32, bool)`

+GetExploitabilityScoreOk returns a tuple with the ExploitabilityScore field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExploitabilityScore

+`func (o *ModelSecret) SetExploitabilityScore(v int32)`

+SetExploitabilityScore sets ExploitabilityScore field to given value.

+### HasExploitabilityScore

+`func (o *ModelSecret) HasExploitabilityScore() bool`

+HasExploitabilityScore returns a boolean if a field has been set.

 ### GetFullFilename